-- (5) When working with ladders, work facing the ladder with both feet on the rungs. - (6) All ladders shall have appropriate shoes and footings. - (7) Workers shall not stand with their waist above the top step of a step ladder without wearing a safety harness that is tied off to a local structure. - 2.
-Scaffolds - a.
-The use of scaffolds shall comply with OSHA regulations and shall include, but not be limited to: - (1) All scaffolds must be erected level and plumb and on a firm base.
-Platforms must be secured to the scaffold structure. - (2) Never exceed safe working loads on scaffolds. - (3) Never rig from scaffold handrails or braces. - (4) Scaffold handrails, midrails, or brace members shall not be climbed.
-Use ladders for access. - (5) Appropriate handrails, toe boards, and cleats are in place as required. - (6) Since federal standards are detailed in their specifications for the dozens of types of scaffolds, OSHA 29 CFR Section 1926.451 must be consulted for each particular job's scaffolding requirements. - 3.
-Safety Harnesses - a.
+a.
+The use of scaffolds shall comply with OSHA regulations and shall include, but not be limited to:

+- (1) The erection and dismantling of scaffolds shall be performed under the supervision and direction of a qualified person meeting the requirements defined in Cal/OSHA Section 1504.
+All scaffolds must be erected level and plumb and on a firm base.
+Platforms must be secured to the scaffold structure. - (2) Never exceed safe working loads on scaffolds.
+Each scaffold shall be designed and constructed using a dead load safety factor that will ensure the scaffold supports, without failure, its own weight and 4 times the maximum intended working (live) load applied or transmitted to it. - (3) Never rig from scaffold handrails or braces. - (4) Scaffold handrails, midrails, or brace members shall not be climbed.
+Use ladders for access. - (5) Appropriate handrails, toeboards and cleats are in place as required. - (6) Since federal standards are detailed in their specifications for the dozens of types of scaffolds, OSHA 29 CFR Section 1926.451 must be referred to for each particular job's scaffolding requirements.

+3. Safety Harnesses

+- a.
 The use of safety harnesses shall comply with OSHA regulations.
-Safety harnesses with energy-absorbing lanyards are required to be worn and tied off when working on: - (1) Sloping roofs - (2) Flat roofs without handrails within 10 feet of the edge of the roof or an opening - (3) Open-sided floors or platforms - (4) Any suspended scaffolds, platforms, or stages - (5) Any scaffold with incomplete handrails - (6) Aerial devices (any vehicle-mounted or self-propelled device, telescoping extensible or articulating, or both, which is primarily designed to position people) - (7) Elevated work platforms (a device designed to elevate a platform in a vertical axis, e.g., a Vertical Tower or Scissor Lift) with incomplete rails or rails less than 42 inches high - (8) Any steel erection - (9) Confined spaces where required by the permit and may include such locations as manholes, tanks, pressure vessels, and tunnels - (10) Generally, any elevated work area that is without protection to prevent workers from falling, and the person can fall a distance of at least six feet b.
+Safety harnesses with energy-absorbing lanyards are required to be worn and tied off when working on: - (1) Sloping roofs - (2) Flat roofs without handrails within 6 feet of the edge of the roof or an opening. - (3) Open-sided floors or platforms - (4) Any suspended scaffolds, platforms, or stages. - (5) Any scaffold with incomplete handrails. - (6) Aerial devices (any vehicle-mounted or self-propelled device, telescoping extensible or articulating, or both, which is primarily designed to position people). - (7) Elevated work platforms (a device designed to elevate a platform in a vertical axis, e.g., a Vertical Tower or Scissor Lift) with incomplete rails or rails less than 42 inches high. - (8) Any steel erection. - (9) Confined spaces, where required by the Permit, and may include such locations as manholes, tanks, pressure vessels and tunnels. - (10) Generally, any elevated work area that is without protection to prevent workers from falling, and the person can fall a distance of at least six feet. - b.
 Safety belts are not permitted to be used.